btmonier/perlseq/README.md

 # PerlSeq

 ## About
-This is a series of Perl scripts and exercises to perform some basic bioinformatics-related tasks.
-This program is simply an exercise to get a better understanding of how Perl handles text-based input data.
+This is a series of Perl scripts used to perform bioinformatics-related tasks on FASTA-related sequence data.

 ## Requirements
 To run this script, you will need a Linux distribution or macOS installed on